JoinCODED/React-1---Introduction/02_Cookie_List/04_Mapping.md

    }
    ```

-4. For now, let's start with returning the name of the cookie only and render it.
+4. For now, let's start with returning the name of the cookie only and render it in a `<p>` tag.

    ```jsx
    function App() {